rule

 Chapter 51: The Deliverance of Mucukunda

-(13) The honorable king [Parîkchit] said: 'Who precisely was that person, o brahmin, of which family was he and of what powers; why had he retreated into the cave to sleep and of whose seed was he born that destroyer of the Yavana?'
+(13) The honorable king [Parīkchit] said: 'Who precisely was that person, oh brahmin, of which family was he and of what powers?
+Why had he retreated into the cave to sleep, and from whose seed was that destroyer of the Yavana born?'

 next